What is a Data Collection Survey?

 - Determine whether the survey’s answers will be numerical rating, numerical ranking, yes-no, multiple choice or open-ended, or a mixture.

 - Brainstorm questions and, for multiple choice, the list of possible answers.
 Keep in mind what you want to learn, and how you will use the results.
-Narrow down the list of questions to the absolute minimum that you must have to learn what you need to learn.
+Narrow down the list of questions to the absolute minimum that you must have in order to learn what you need to know.

 - Print the questionnaire or interviewer's question list.